melnicek/notes/web/custom-wordlists.md

 ```

 ## Filtering wordlists

-Below is a list of grep commands that will filter output, and write the filtered output to a file.

 As an example the command: `cat rockyou.txt | grep -o '[a-z]' > contains_lowercase.txt` would only keep lines of rockyou.txt that contain lowercase characters.